tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 -rw-rw-r-- 1 tony tony   4795094 Jul 22 09:04 planet-230703.areas-dwu.pbf
 -rw-rw-r-- 1 tony tony   4795094 Jul 22 09:05 planet-230703.areas-dwv.pbf
 ```
 ```
 sha256sum planet-230703.areas-dws.pbf planet-230703.areas-dwt.pbf
 94dcd56575779c1a36e53a5f6364dcc6650269309a2b15bea4495f52535ef944  planet-230703.areas-dws.pbf
 94dcd56575779c1a36e53a5f6364dcc6650269309a2b15bea4495f52535ef944  planet-230703.areas-dwt.pbf
 ```

+But not a significant amount.
 ```
 rdfind .

 It seems like you have 40374 files that are not unique Totally, 12 GiB can be reduced.
 ```

+The tiled API is able to server full planet responses from a 4Gb heap.